 They guide companies through mergers and acquisitions by handling negotiations and drafting required documents.

-They help publicly traded companies follow securities regulations and prevent issues like insider trading and fraud.
+They help publicly traded companies comply with securities regulations and prevent issues such as insider trading and fraud.
 They assist with registrations and required reports.

 They advise boards and senior leaders on governance structures, directors’ duties, shareholder rights, and ethical decisions.